Sapphire Nitro+ B850M Wi-Fi

 Common Features

-• Both products have a Micro-ATX form factor.
+• Both products share the Micro-ATX form factor.

 • Both products have 1 DisplayPort output.

-• Both products have 2 USB 3.2 Gen 1 ports through expansion.
+• Both products include 2 USB 3.2 Gen 1 ports through expansion and 2 USB 3.0 ports through expansion.

 • Both products have 4 SATA 3 connectors.